Exploring Target Representations for Masked Autoencoders: Experiments

 \paragraph{Evaluation setup.} We sweep the base learning rate within a range with a batch size being 1024.
 We warm up the learning rate during the first 5 epochs to the initial learning rate and use a cosine schedule for the rest of the epochs.
 We average all the patch tokens output from the last transformer block and pass them into a linear projection head for classification.
 We fine-tune ViT-B for 100 epochs and ViT-L and ViT-H for 50 epochs in total.

 \paragraph{Comparison with previous results.} We report the fine-tuning results on ImageNet-1K, mainly focusing on the comparison of the self-supervised and supervised methods.
 Supervised denotes the results reported in the MAE.
 As shown in~\cref{tab:sota}, \ourmethod achieves remarkable results with different model capacities, demonstrating its scalability.
 We achieved top-1 evaluation accuracy of 84.5\%, 86.6\%, and 87.4\% with ViT-B, ViT-L, and ViT-H, yielding gains of 0.9\%, 0.7\%, and 0.5\% compared to MAE.
-When fine-tuned with an image size of 448, \ourmethod further achieves an accuracy of 88.0\%.
-The results of \ourmethodn\alambic using CLIP as teachers are listed to showcase an upper-bound, the details of which are delayed to~\cref{sec:datarichert}.
+When fine-tuned with an image size of 448, \ourmethod further achieves an accuracy of 88.0\%, surpassing the results obtained by MAE.

+\paragraph{Semi-supervised learning.} To investigate the label efficiency of \ourmethod, we also show the semi-supervised results on ImageNet-1K under different labeled data availability in \cref{tab:semi-supervised}.
+We focus on the comparison with self-supervised learning methods.
+The label-fraction sampling strategy follows~\cite{simclr}. \ourmethod outperforms MAE by 1.7 and 1.4 points using 1\% and 10\% of the labels, respectively, showing a higher label efficiency.